-The MMA is a full-time 45-credit program that is completed over the course of one year.
+In person delivery: 1 year - The MMA is a full-time 45-credit program that is completed over the course of one year.
 However, students may choose to follow the internship option, which will allow them to return for a 5th term to complete their required credits.

 The program does not find internships on behalf of students.
 If a student chooses the internship option, they are responsible for searching for roles and securing their own internship position.

-All MMA students enter the program following the 1-year (no internship) option.
-Students who wish to participate in the internship option have until the end of the Winter term (third term of the program) to secure an internship and receive approval by the MMA program.
+In person delivery: Students who wish to participate in the internship option have until the end of the Winter term (third term of the program) to secure an internship and receive approval by the MMA program.

-The program is rigorous and intensive; therefore, we do not recommend students work while completing it.
+In person delivery: The program is rigorous and intensive; therefore, we do not recommend students work while completing it.

 The MMA aims to bridge the ever-consuming gap between business leaders and technical leaders.
 We have designed this program to pull the best features from pure strategy programs like an MBA, and a pure development program like the MSc in Data Science.
 Technically strong students get to learn the true business acumen required to succeed in the market, and strategically strong students get to learn the 'Need-to-know' technologies and skills to gain the respect and expertise required to be extremely valuable to organizations around the globe.

 1.8: What are the program start and end dates?